l2t3r/my_aws_scripts/README.md

     ]
 }

- you are best to use instance role and then remove the parameters in the connection string for ec2
+Best practice is to use instance role and then remove the parameters in the connection string for ec2.
+If your instance is not using instance role then you need IAM user.